BLCM/BLCMods/Borderlands 2 mods/soze/Experimental/Readme Toggle Skills.txt

 ### AXTON CANT USE DOUBLE TURRET WITH THIS MOD ###
 ### KUNAI BREAKS WITH THIS MOD ###

+(Big thanks to Nocturni for helping me out with this project & providing the Deathtrap code!)
 ( RE-EXECUTE IS ONLY FOR NORMAL )